a-r-r-o-w/cogvideox-factory/README.md

 > [!IMPORTANT]
 > The memory requirements are reported after running the `training/prepare_dataset.py`, which converts the videos and captions to latents and embeddings.
 During training, we directly load the latents and embeddings, and do not require the VAE or the T5 text encoder.
 However, if you perform validation/testing, these must be loaded and increase the amount of required memory.
 Not performing validation/testing saves a significant amount of memory, which can be used to focus solely on training if you're on smaller VRAM GPUs.
+>
+> If you choose to run validation/testing, you can save some memory on lower VRAM GPUs by specifying `--enable_model_cpu_offloading`.

 ### LoRA finetuning